harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 You can enable the multi-service and multi-environment deployment strategy in your CD stage to deploy different service versions to different clusters or stages within the same pipeline using overrides at environment value.

 #### What are the minimum RBAC permissions needed for GitOps?
-Minimum RBAC requirements depend on the applications and the destination cluster setup.
-So it is not straightforward to determine minimum requirements.
+Determining minimum requirements for RBAC is not straightforward.
+It varies based on applications and the destination cluster setup.

 #### Can Harness support ServiceNow Utah version ?
 Yes, ServiceNow Utah version is certified.